 - If you previously tested “GBS positive” then your medical care provider may recommend induction.

 - If you previously tested “GBS negative” then may be offered induction but will more likely be sent home to wait for labour to start.
-If labour hasn’t started within 24 hours then your medical care provider may or may not recommend induction.
+If labour hasn’t started within 24 hours then your medical care provider may recommend induction.

-- Go to hospital for mother and baby assessment but decline internal examination.
+- Go to hospital for maternal and baby assessment but decline internal examination.

-- Go to hospital for sterile speculum exam, mother and baby assessment.
+- Go to hospital and consent to all of it – sterile speculum exam, maternal and baby assessment.

 Excellent article about obstetrical care of women with Premature Rupture of Membranes (PROM) at term (37+ weeks), including discussion of differences in outcomes with GBS positive and negative, options, and when labour typically starts.